Photo by davide ragusa on Unsplash

 ABSTRACT: To validate advanced technology, a very large number of standard cells must be characterized.
 A practical way to achieve this is to use ring oscillators.
 Arrays of ring oscillators are therefore used to characterize cell’s leakage and dynamic consumption.
 Ring oscillators are selected thanks to power switches.
 We present a first switch design pointing out the limitations and showing the need to improve it.
 We propose an improved version showing that its leakage is largely reduced and the measurement range improved.

-DPIA, Universit`a degli Studi di Udine
+DPIA, Università degli Studi di Udine, Italy

 ABSTRACT: Switching dynamics of ferroelectric based devices not only depend on the ferroelectric (FE) material but also on the design options of the materials stack.
 Here, we report a comprehensive characterization of Ferroelectric Tunnel Junctions based on Metal-Ferroelectric-Dielectric-Metal (MFDM) stacks and a full benchmark of the extracted parameters with those of simpler Metal-Ferroelectric-Metal capacitors.
 Extracted remnant polarization is lower in MFDM than in MFM.
 Furthermore, MFDM devices show an intrinsic dependence of coercive voltages on signal frequency that is not observed in MFM stacks, suggesting that the traps play a fundamental role in device switching.